Treats inflammation and many other medical problems. This medicine is a corticosteroid.

 How to Use This Medicine

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
-This medicine is given as a shot under your skin, into a muscle, into a vein, or into a joint such as a knee or shoulder.
+This medicine is given as a shot under your skin, into a muscle, into a vein, or into a joint.

 Drugs and Foods to Avoid